SteffeyDev/atemOSC/README.md

 ## Common Issues

+### I want to use \<insert feature here\> that AtemOSC does not support yet

+#### Problem

+There are a lot of features that AtemOSC does not yet support, most noteably HyperDeck support and advanced USK settings.

+#### Solution

+You are free to open an issue or comment on and existing issue, but the quickest solution for you is to create a **macro** in ATEM Software Control that accomplishes the task you would like and call the **macro** using AtemOSC.

 ### Auto and cut commands don’t seem to work, or look buggy, when combining atemOSC with MIDI control

 #### Problem
 A lot of MIDI controls send two signals when a button is pressed, one signal when you press down, and another when you release.
 If you connect the button the `/atem/transition/auto` or `cut`, atemOSC recieves both events and attempts to send the transition command to the switcher twice.
 This can cause buggy behavior or just not work at all.

 #### Solution
 Tune your MIDI software to send only one of the two signals, either ok button press (rising edge) or button release (falling edge).
 See #120 for instructions for OSCulator.

 ----------